Alaska Court Records

 The Difference Between a Divorce and an Annulment in Alaska

-In Alaska, a divorce and an annulment are ways to terminate a marital union.
-Divorce and annulment have some similar processes; however, divorce differs from annulment in effect and requirements.
+In Alaska, a divorce and an annulment are ways by which individuals terminate a marital union.
+Divorce and annulment have some similar processes; however, divorce generally differs from annulment in effect and requirements.
 Divorce is the legal termination of a valid marriage, while annulment renders a marriage void.
 In Alaska, the Superior Court hears divorce and annulment cases.

 What is an Alaska Divorce Decree?

 A divorce decree, or final decree of dissolution, is an order that the court grants at the end of a divorce.
-The decree signals the end of the divorce process and contains information about the divorced parties and the divorce case.
-Examples of information that the divorce decree contains include settlement agreement or marital agreement plans, financial information, and docket number.
-It also contains information about the date and venue of the divorce and the judge’s name who granted the divorce order.
+The decree signals the end of the divorce process and typically contains information about the divorced parties and the divorce case.
+Examples of information that the divorce decree contains include settlement agreement or marital agreement plans, financial information, and the docket number.
+It may also provide information on the date and venue of the divorce and the name of the judge who granted the divorce order.

 What is an Annulment in Alaska?